RI-SE/smirk/README.md

 ## Branching Model

 The SMIRK development follows the popular [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.
 The model uses two *infinite* branches (`master` and `develop`) and two types of supporting branches (`feature` and `hotfix` branches).
 Supporting branches shall be *ephemeral*, i.e., they should only last as long as the feature or hotfix itself is in development.
-Once completed, they shall be merged back into one of the infitine branches and/or discarded.
+Once completed, they shall be merged back into one of the infinite branches and/or discarded.

 In the following examples, `feature-x` or `hotfix-x` shall be replaced with a short phrase describing the feature or hotfix.